 If you are a transfer commuter student you are expected to do what is best for you, but we encourage you to attend as many Transfer Orientation activities as you can (see the info under “Transfer Orientation”).
 You are welcome to attend any of the Orientation events listed on the schedule – even if you choose not to be in a group.
 You will see this option when you register online.

-RIT has a commuter organization called OCASA (Off Campus and Apartment Student Association).
-OCASA is your home on campus!
-OCASA provides its members with various services to make life easier.
-Over the course of the school year OCASA provides its members with a means to relax and interact with each other.
+RIT has a commuter organization called ACE (Association for Communter Engagement).
+ACE is your home on campus!
+ACE provides its members with various services to make life easier.
+Over the course of the school year ACE provides its members with a means to relax and interact with each other.
 With events happening each term, there is always something to do.
-All students who live in RIT apartments or off-campus are automatically members of OCASA.
+All students who live off-campus are automatically members of ACE.

 As a non-traditional student, you have chosen to pursue an RIT degree while already managing many other life roles.
 Generally speaking, a non-traditional student is anyone who is over 24 years of age.
 Non-traditional students are those who have chosen to start an undergraduate degree program after:

 - serving in the military

 In addition to dealing with basic transition issues when starting college, non-traditional commuter students are also faced with additional issues such as:

 - limited time on campus prohibiting them from building relationships and getting involved

 - few scholarship opportunities and other financial strains